Slovene Home Guard: Resurgence and reaction

 Early in 1942, Partisan Supreme Headquarters directed the Slovene Partisans to re-develop its depleted units and increase attacks and sabotage.
 This order resulted in a spate of Partisan operations in April–June in the Province of Ljubljana.
 These operations occurred at the same time that the Italians were concentrating their many small, weak and widely-spread garrisons into larger bases under Plan Primavera.
 The Partisans were thus able to effectively extend their control to over half of the province and population, and expand their recruiting and number and size of their units.
 The Partisans' success in mid-1942 meant that the Italians were even more committed to combating them, and the non-OF forces sought to find an effective way to collaborate with the Italians in order to fight the Partisans.
-By early 1942, the non-OF or bourgeoisie forces had concluded that the OF was working towards a communist takeover of Yugoslavia, which made the OF a far greater threat to them than the Italians, especially if the Allies prevailed.
-Likewise, the Partisans realised that the non-OF or bourgeoisie forces were their main enemy.
-These realisations resulted in bitter enmity between the two groups.
+By early 1942, the non-OF forces had concluded that the OF was working towards a communist takeover of Yugoslavia, which made the OF a far greater threat to them than the Italians, especially if the Allies prevailed.
+Likewise, the Partisans realised that the non-OF forces were their main enemy.
+These realisations resulted in bitter enmity between the two groups and started a civil war.

-The non-OF or bourgeoisie forces then made a series of proposals to the Italians, aimed at opposing the objectives of the OF and Partisans.
+The non-OF forces then made a series of proposals to the Italians, aimed at opposing the objectives of the OF and Partisans.
 They also established the Slovene Alliance (Slovenska zaveza) to coordinate their anti-Partisan policies.
 The alliance was dominated by the Slovene People's Party, with its Slovene Legion.
 The leader of the Slovene People's Party, Miha Krek, who was vice-premier in the Yugoslav government-in-exile in London, broadcast messages urging all members of the alliance to follow the orders of Mihailović, who was by this time the Minister of Army, Navy and Air Force in the government-in-exile, despite being physically located in occupied Yugoslavia.
 In May 1942, clandestine recruiting and organisation of the first Slovene anti-Partisan forces began.
 Initially this effort was very small, and included members of the Slovene, Sokol and National Legions, as well as a number of Major Karl Novak's Slovene Chetniks.
 This organisation was known as the Legion of Death.
 Whilst small initially, once this force was raised, it became critical to obtain Italian endorsement for its operation.